ua-snap/wrf_utils/restack_20km/README.md

 rsync -a $SCRATCH_DIR/restacked /import/SNAP/wrf_data/project_data/wrf_data
 ```

-9. Copy the files to AWS from the base directory.
+9. Copy the files to AWS from the base directory using the `copy_to_aws.ipynb` notebook.
+This will make slurm jobs for copying each variable/model combination.

-TBD.

 ### Jupyter on Chinook